 MoDOT's social media accounts continue to attract followers.
-Recent increases in MoDOT's website visitors and Facebook and Twitter followers can be attributed to winter weather-related and job posting messaging in the third quarter of FY 2014.
+Recent increases in MoDOT's website visitors and Facebook and Twitter followers can be attributed to winter weather-related messaging in the second quarter of FY 2014.
 Social media managers statewide continue to seek ways to attract and engage customers.